WMP Excellence Awards – Categories

 The Police and Crime Commissioner’s Community Thank You Award

-Awarded to an individual or group who have worked with the police, providing assistance through local initiatives such as watch or community groups.
+Awarded to an individual or group who have worked with the police, providing assistance through local initiatives such as Street Watch or community groups

 Student Officer of the Year